Lola T400 car-by-car histories

 Invoice date 23 Dec 1974 (sold to 'Abbey', colour 'Red').
 Max Stewart (Aus) for 1975 Tasman but abandoned as uncompetitive.
 He returned to the T400 for the Gold Star season, and won the Australian GP in August 1975.
 He then used it for the New Zealand and Australian Internationals 1976, until crashed heavily in practice at Sandown Park in February 1976.
 The car had been repaired by the time Stewart was killed at Calder in March 1977, but had not been raced again.

 According to the CAMS log book issued in November 1987, the surviving team car was bought from the estate in 1977 by John Roberts and David Craig of Adelaide, and sold to historian John Blanden (Adelaide, Australia) in 1979.
 In 1987, it was bought by George Parlby (Sydney, Australia), and remained with him until sold to Ted Thomas (Texas) in 1995.
 It next passed to Benton Bryan (Knoxville, TN) in 1998, and he had the car for sale in 2000, selling it to Neil Johnson (Portola Valley, CA).
 The following year it was sold by Bruce Trennery of Fantasy Junction to Charlie Agg (Reigate, Surrey).
 Then to Steve Fitzsimmons (Barrow-in-Furness, Cumbria) 2003, and debuted in the Euroboss race Donington 5 Oct 2003.
 The movements of HU2 after 2003 are again a little unclear but it was offered at auction in 2004 or 2005, and bought after the auction by Ian Higgins (Boston, Lincolnshire) 2005.
 It was acquired from Higgins in 2010 by Ken Smith and Barry Miller in New Zealand, and remained with them until July 2015, the car was bought by David Wilkes (Melbourne, Victoria, Australia).
-Still with Wilkes in December 2016.
+Bought from Wilkes by Grant Taylor (Melbourne, Australia) in July 2021.

 Driven by: Max Stewart.
 First race: Levin (Tasman R1), 5 Jan 1975.
 Total of 15 recorded races.